You probably spend at least some of your day wiping down counters, scrubbing the grill and cleaning the coffee grinder.

 Clean your grill with an onion

-Rather than using a wire bristle brush, use a long fork to spear half an onion.
-Rub the cut side on your grill grates for an alternate way to clean them.
+Rather than using a wire bristle brush to scrub your grill, spear half an onion with a long fork.
+Rub the cut side on your grill grates as an alternate way to clean them.

 Use a potato on your cheese grater